QuentinRa/blog.quentinra.dev/maths/statistics/si/likelihood-log.md

 \]
 </div>

-Since the likehood function is a bit too complex, we are using the log-likehood function.
+Since the likelihood function is a bit too complex, we are using the log-likelihood function.

 <div>
 \[